comdotlinux/SudokuFX/README.md

 # SudokuFX
 A Simple Sudoku Game written in JavaFX

-This is based upon ignier.fx from Adam-bien
+This is based upon https://github.com/AdamBien/afterburner.fx